Hyperbolic models for CAT(0) spaces

+In the previous section, we explored properties of isometries and groups of isometries with respect to their actions on the spaces $X_L$.
+We will now consider how the actions on $X_L$ of various elements and subgroups interact with each other, and prove that they satisfy various notions of properness.

 \begin{definition}[WPD, non-uniform acylindricity] Let $G$ be a group acting on a metric space $X$.
-An element $g \in G$ is called \emph{WPD} (weakly properly discontinuous) if for each $\eps>0$ and each $x\in X$, there exists $m>0$ such that
+An infinite order element $g \in G$ is called \emph{WPD} (weakly properly discontinuous) if it has a quasi-isometrically embedded orbit and for each $\eps>0$ and each $x\in X$, there exists $m>0$ such that

 The action is said to be \emph{non-uniformly acylindrical} if for each $\eps>0$ there exists $R$ such that for any $x,y\in X$ with $\dist(x,y)\ge R$, only finitely many $g\in G$ have $\max\{\dist(x,gx),\dist(y,gy)\}<\eps$. \end{definition}